accel-brain/accel-brain-code/Accel-Brain-Base/README.md

 #### For ML Ops.

-In this library, almost all models inherit [HybridBlock](https://gluon.mxnet.io/chapter07_distributed-learning/hybridize.html) from [mxnet.gluon](https://mxnet.incubator.apache.org/api/python/docs/api/gluon/index.html).
+In the [Apache MXNet](https://mxnet.apache.org/) version of this library, almost all models inherit [HybridBlock](https://gluon.mxnet.io/chapter07_distributed-learning/hybridize.html) from [mxnet.gluon](https://mxnet.incubator.apache.org/api/python/docs/api/gluon/index.html).
 Functions for common ML Ops such as saving and loading parameters are provided by [HybridBlock](https://mxnet.apache.org/api/python/docs/api/gluon/hybrid_block.html).

-**Note** that, however, we are using [HybridBlocks](https://gluon.mxnet.io/chapter07_distributed-learning/hybridize.html) in [mxnet.gluon](https://mxnet.incubator.apache.org/api/python/docs/api/gluon/index.html) at present but we will also implement functional equivalents that use TensorFlow and PyTorch in the future.
-There is no reason to stick to one library.
+On the other hand, in [PyTorch](https://pytorch.org/) of this library, almost all models inherit [Module](https://pytorch.org/docs/stable/generated/torch.nn.Module.html) from [torch.nn](https://pytorch.org/docs/stable/nn.html).
+Check the official documentation for the information you need.

 ## Documentation